create a tokenizer

 and 2

-indicate the sentence start and ending tokens.
-But because it’s in the same batch with a longer sentence, we append three padding tokens 1
+indicate the sentence start and end tokens.
+But because it’s in the same batch as a longer sentence, we append three padding tokens 1

-to match the lengths of the two.
-Another thing you’ll notice is that the second sentence has no padding tokens since it’s the longest in the batch.
+to match lengths.
+The second sentence has no padding since it’s the longest in the batch.

 The attention_mask